Matrix86/driplane/src/content/doc/rules/syntax.md

 ## Syntax

-The syntax of the driplane's rules is really simple.
+The syntax of the `driplane`'s rules is really simple.
 Like for the BASH every filter's output is sended to the next filter's input concatenating the two of them with the `|` character.
 All the rules have to start with a name and end with a `;` char.

 ### Rule Name and Rule Call